 1. Use the Exhibition Road entrance

 Skip the main Cromwell Road door for the small entrance on Exhibition Road, as it’s the quietest and step-free.
 There’s a cloakroom here too, although it does fill up quickly, and while you don’t get the dramatic impact of the suspended whale skeleton in the Hintze Hall (Dippy the diplodocus now having been replaced and headed off on a tour of the UK), it does mean you don’t need to distract their attention as you wrangle them out of coats or fold up buggies.

 2. Make sure your buggy folds up

-Children aged three and under can leave items for free in the cloakroom, but pushchairs need to be folded.
+Children aged three and under can leave items for free in the cloakroom, but pushchairs do need to be folded.
 If you’ve crammed lots of bags underneath, be prepared to have to carry those.

 3. Go in the morning

 Mornings are usually the quietest times throughout the year, so try to get there for opening at 10am.
 School holidays and peak tourist season are unsurprisingly much busier, so it’s best to arrive before opening if you’re visiting with school age siblings too – although the museum is rarely quiet.

 4. Skip the dinosaur queues

 If you are visiting during school holidays and want to see the Dinosaurs Gallery, the museum has previously had the option to book free timed entry tickets to avoid standing in huge queues.
 If that’s not an option, make this your first stop – even when there are lines, they move pretty fast and you could always play the museum’s online ‘which dinosaur are you‘ quiz to pass the time.

 5. Make a plan

-The museum is so vast, I sometimes feel like I should leave a trail of breadcrumbs to find my way back.
+The museum is so vast, I sometimes feel like I should leave a trail of breadcrumbs to find my way back out.
 Split into four colour-coded areas, there are signs dotted around but it’s worth looking at the map online to work out where you’d most like to go before you visit and which areas are likely to upset toddlers – Minnie, for example, is not a fan of the noises in the Red Zone, with the flickering lights as you ride the escalators up.

 6. Do some homework